 Is he getting peaceful relaxation time to allow the body to repair itself and to heal?
 Is he getting enough excercise and enough stimulation?
 Can he get outside in the local neighbourhood to be able to be comfortable about his surroundings.

-So you see holistically speaking these possible causes can each be one whole part of the many, sometimes a cause will overlap into 2 or more areas, all need to be addressed.
+So you see holistically speaking these possible causes can each be one whole part of the many, sometimes a cause will overlap into two or more areas, all need to be addressed.

 We use our holistic framework as the go-to criteria when choosing what to stock.
-This ensures that we offer only natural, healthy alternatives and support the appropriate lifestyle and environment for animal as best we can.
-Visit our Naturally Healthy Pet Shop here.
+This ensures that we offer only natural, healthy alternatives and support the appropriate lifestyle and environment for animals as best we can.

 We provide information and advice in our blogs to help enhance the health of pets.